Animal93/SpellsMod/README.md

 Spellcraft
 =========
-This repository is to show recent changes to the Spells Mod!
+This repository is to show recent changes to the Spellcraft!
 Also, full releases can be found under the releases tab.